 It has been agreed, in nearly all countries, that the recognition of income does not always need to await the receipt of cash; that is, the accruals convention is used.
 Consequently, the determination of the exact moment when income should be recognized becomes a major practical problem.
-In many countries, the answer is expressed in terms of 'realization': income should be recognized in the income statement when it is realized.
+Under EU laws, for example, the answer is expressed in terms of 'realization': income should be recognized in the income statement when it is realized.
 In practice, this does not help much because there is no clear way to define what is realized, if it does not mean 'received in cash'.
 One possibility is to define realized as having either received cash or a contractual right to cash.
 This allows income recognition before a customer pays a bill.

-An example may be useful here.
+Activity 8.D An example may be useful here.
 Suppose that a manufacturing business produced a batch of output in the following way: